mountaineerbr/markets/README.md

-# scripts
+# markets
-Shell script collection
+Shell scripts related to finance, stocks, and cryptocurrency

 ---